dry-python/returns/README.md

 ```

 Without touching the `first` function
-or making `second` async we achieved our goal.
+or making `second` async we have achieved our goal.
-Now our async value is incremented inside a sync function.
+Now, our async value is incremented inside a sync function.

-However, `Future` still requires to be run inside a proper event loop:
+However, `Future` still requires to be executed inside a proper eventloop:

 ```python
 import anyio  # or asyncio, or any other lib